mulderp/mulderp.github.com/_posts/2015-05-23-relations-with-bookshelfjs.md

       .insert({title: 'bar'})

 For me, working with Promises is less intuitive than I would have thought.
-In the RELP, it requires extra typing of "then" and sometimes, it is hard to resolve a Promise to just obtain plain data.
+In the REPL, it requires extra typing of "then" and sometimes, it is hard to resolve a Promise to just obtain plain data.
 We'll come back to this in a later blog post, but let me know your ideas and experiences about this.

 You can take a look at the code of this blog post [here](https://github.com/mulderp/bookshelf-demo/tree/blog_post).